The Multicloud Defense Gateway and Service VPCs or VNets

 • Due to a limitation in AWS CloudWAN limitation that does not support SNAT-enabled traffic for forwarding, traffic drops for policy rulesets configured with SNAT.
 We strongly recommend you disable SNAT in your Multicloud Defense policy ruleset.

-• To add an additional service VPCs in different regions (CNE) you one of two options:
+• To add an additional service VPCs in different regions (CNE) use one of the two options:

 • Manual execution and application of policies are needed to update the routing for the new NFG attachment.